 No. Campers should leave their cell phones and other expensive electronic devices at home.
-If they must bring phones we will keep them safe in our Lodge Office.
+If campers who fly to and/or from Farwell must bring phones, we will keep them safe in our Lodge Office.

 Should We Tip Our Daughter's Counselor?